-a.
-The first 300 hours of this accumulated but unused sick leave will be deposited in a Retiree Healthcare Savings plan at the rate of pay cited above.
+- A. The first 300 hours of this payment will be deposited in a Retiree Healthcare Savings plan at the rate of pay cited above. - B. For the remaining hours above 300 but less than 600.01: - 1.
+The employee may elect to be paid out at the rate of pay cited above, OR - The employee may elect to convert the hours to service credit as provided by Government Code Section 20965.

-- Any hours above the 300 hours listed in (a.) but under 601 hours shall be paid out to the employee at the rate of pay cited above. - c.
-Effective June 30, 2002, an employee, upon retirement, may convert his/her unused sick leave above the 300 hours listed in (a.) to credit as provided by Government Code Section 20965 (see Article 54.8).
+Any remaining accumulated sick leave hours will be converted to service credit as provided by Government Code Section 20965.